 1) What is a pointer in C++?

-In C++, a pointer is a variable that is also known as a locator or indicator, which points to an address of a value.
-It enables us to direct access and manipulation data that is stored at that address.
+In C++, a pointer is a variable that is also referred to as a locator or indicator, directing to the memory location of a value.
+It allows for direct access and modification of data stored at that specific address.

 2) How do we declare a pointer in C++?